Ejaculation

 Ejaculation is the discharge of semen (the ejaculate; normally containing sperm) from the penis through the urethra.
 It is the final stage and natural objective of male sexual stimulation, and an essential component of natural conception.
 After forming an erection, many men emit pre-ejaculatory fluid during stimulation prior to ejaculating.
 Ejaculation involves involuntary contractions of the pelvic floor and is normally linked with orgasm.
-It is a normal part of male human sexual development.
+Males become able to ejaculate during puberty.

 Ejaculation can occur spontaneously during sleep (a nocturnal emission or "wet dream") or in rare cases because of prostatic disease.
 Anejaculation is the condition of being unable to ejaculate.
 Dysejaculation is an ejaculation that is painful or uncomfortable.
 Retrograde ejaculation is the backward flow of semen from the urethra into the bladder.
 Premature ejaculation happens shortly after initiating sexual activity, and hinders prolonged sexual intercourse.
-A vasectomy alters the composition of the ejaculate as a form of birth control.
+A vasectomy alters the composition of the ejaculate as a form of permanent birth control.

 Phases

 Stimulation

 The normal precursor to ejaculation is sexual arousal of the male, leading to the erection of the penis, though not all arousals or erections lead to ejaculation, and ejaculation does not require erection.
 Penile sexual stimulation during masturbation or vaginal, anal, oral, manual, or non-penetrative sexual activity may provide the necessary stimulus for a man to achieve orgasm and ejaculation.

-With regard to intravaginal ejaculation latency, men typically reach orgasm five to seven minutes after the start of penile-vaginal intercourse, taking into account their desire and that of their partners, but 10 minutes is also a common intravaginal ejaculation latency.
-Prolonged stimulation either through foreplay (kissing, petting and direct stimulation of erogenous zones before penetration during intercourse) or stroking (during masturbation) leads to adequate arousal and production of pre-ejaculatory fluid.
+Men typically reach orgasm and ejaculate about five to seven minutes after the start of penile-vaginal intercourse, taking into account their desire and that of their partners, but 10 minutes is also a common intravaginal ejaculation latency time.
+Sexual stimulation either through foreplay (kissing, petting and direct stimulation of erogenous zones before penetration during intercourse) or stroking (during masturbation) leads to arousal and production of pre-ejaculatory fluid.
 Infectious agents (including HIV) can be present in pre-ejaculate.